1-800-258-9182

 Habitat & Range

-Marshlands, rainforests, wet and dry deciduous forests, and grasslands of India, Nepal, Bhutan, Burma
+Marshlands, rainforests, wet and dry deciduous forests, and grasslands of India, Bangladesh, Nepal, Bhutan, and China

 Interesting Facts